arukshpatel/Contacts_CRUD_App/README.md

 ---

 ### Install
 This project has been split into two subdirectories client and server.
+- i.e:
   - `/client` = Frontend
   - `/server` = Backend

 1. Clone [this](https://github.com/arukshpatel/Contacts_CRUD_App.git) repo
 2. `cd`(navigate in terminal) into the cloned directory